captain0612/coffee-store/README.md

 The main idea behind this proh=ject is for self learnnig and implementing new techniques as an incremental update

 phase 1 :
-CONTROLLER : Item(Maintains MenuItem and Inventory and Price)

 API :Update Menu(accepts only one item)
 METHOD :POST